statmano/glitch-static-site-3-fastly/MIGRATE.md

 ![deployed app](https://github.com/user-attachments/assets/a6c2210b-bdf0-4256-bcd9-67052c15d9f9)

-> ⚠️ Note that if you go through this flow for more than one site you’ll need to change the KV Store name in your `_migrate` scripts to avoid duplicates.
+> ⚠️ Note that if you go through this flow for more than one site you’ll need to change the KV Store name in your `_migrate` scripts to avoid duplicates – you also won't be able to use the same name for more than one Fastly service, so make sure your `package.json` files use unique names before deploying.

 ## Working on your project